HewlettPackard/codar-ce/README.md

 • Use  “docker-compose.yml.jenkins” (remove .jenkins extension) to download Jenkins pre-configured with PetClinic sample app.

-• Instructions to be followed in order to use the Jenkins Docker image
+#Jenkins Docker custom container configuration instructions
 	1. Please modify the proxy information from /opt/apache-maven-2.2.1/conf/settings.xml inside the Jenkins Docker container and update proxy under Jenkins --> Manage Plugins --> Advanced --> Proxy Configuration

 	2. Codar “cacerts” will be available once the Codar Docker containers are up and running.
 After you trigger the docker-compose.yml.jenkins (remove .jenkins extension) “cacerts” will be copied to “/share/cacerts” using Docker volume

 	3. You can configure this cacerts location in the Jenkins-Codar plugin

 	4. Go to Manage Jenkins Configure System Jenkins URL http://<<DOCKERHOST>>:18080/ and update the Docker host URL

 	5. For any Jenkins error, please check /var/log/Jenkins/ jenkins.log

+# SVN Info
-• To check out the SVN repo and you can use the same checked out directory to check-in designs.
-There is a “designs” folder which exists within this folder. http://<<DOCKERHOST:18081>>/svn/petclinic/branches/petclinic-sourcecode-1.60.0000 USERNAME  : admin
+To check out the SVN repo and you can use the same checked out directory to check-in designs.
+There is a “designs” folder which exists within this folder.
+	http://<<DOCKERHOST:18081>>/svn/petclinic/branches/petclinic-sourcecode-1.60.0000

+	USERNAME  : admin

 	PASSWORD  : admin

-• Instructions to be followed in order to make HP OO process the Jenkins request
-	1. Launch  HP OO Central portal (https://<dockerworkstaions_ip>:18445/oo)   --> content Management  -->  System Accounts --> CODAR_REST_CREDENTIALS --> provide “admin” as username and “cloud” password
-	2. Go to HP OO (https://<dockerworkstaions_ip>:18445/oo) --> content Management  --> System Properties --> CODAR_REST_API --> Replace localhost:8444 with  “<<Dockerhost>>:18444” value

 #Known Issues